mlbyl/User-Management-Service-Task/rEADME.md

 ## Production Deployment

 ### Live Application
-The application is currently deployed on Render:
+The application is currently deployed on Render (Render set sleep mode by default, so wait 1-2 minute to waking up service):
 **https://user-management-service-task-1.onrender.com**

 You can access Swagger UI at: